sas-miles/sanity-3d/README.md

 - I think retail might be too bunched up with HOA and Construction and events

-….What if that big office like building was a retail mall style building with parking lot or some shops with it.
+-[x] What if that big office like building was a retail mall style building with parking lot or some shops with it.
 So retail moves there

-- what if events moved to the farm and it was a concert stage instead maybe a Ferris wheel?
+-[x] what if events moved to the farm and it was a concert stage instead maybe a Ferris wheel?
 We are known for Coachella fest.

 - This would leave that spot just to the right of retail that is now a little condo community not sure what we could put there that makes sense for this but we could add Live Camera Monitoring as a service and somehow depict an areas that would need outdoor cameras maybe 1 tower camera and some fixed ones on a post or wall.